RPuffer/m1-mean-app/README.md

 This will spin up a mongo db instance using Docker while using `ng serve` to serve the angular front-end and `nodemon` to run the express back-end.
 Both front-end and back-end code will hot reload on change.

+to access the app in dev mode, navigate to `localhost:4200` in the browser

 ## Using Docker Compose